Sick Leave in Switzerland: All You Need To Know

 What are you allowed to do during sick leave in Switzerland?

-If you are on sick leave, it doesn’t necessarily mean that you must stay in bed all the time.
+If you are on sick leave, it doesn’t necessarily mean you must stay in bed constantly.
 Some activities are considered acceptable during the sick days, and some aren’t that much.

-For example, getting caught while running in a park during your sick leave will definitely make your employer doubt, whereas taking a walk is totally fine.
+For example, getting caught while running in a park during your sick leave will make your employer doubt you, whereas walking is fine.

 Moreover, you can do your daily chores such as shopping at the supermarket, etc. Yet, going out for drinks isn’t recommended.